Sharing is caring!

 Not exactly the relaxed birth center water birth I hoped for, but I was happy with the practice and didn’t want to change providers, so we agreed to a hospital birth in the OR.

-This was my second birth using Hypnobabies, and in my first I had used the Hypnobabies tracks and techniques to stay pretty comfortable for most of my birthing time, which was very long as I had prodromal birthing time stretching out over a week.
+This was my second birth using Hypnobabies, and in my first I had used the Hypnobabies tracks and techniques to stay pretty comfortable for most of my birthing time (Hypnobabies word for labor), which was very long as I had prodromal birthing time stretching out over a week.
 I planned on a birth center water birth for that one too, but I did end up consenting to both an epidural and Pitocin at the hospital in the end because I was exhausted.

 My recovery from that birth was easy and quick, but since that birth didn’t go as planned, I wanted to do everything I could to try to make my twin birth as close to natural as possible.